wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/update-clients-use-windows-update-business/includes/3-configure-windows-update-business.md

      -  Automatic update behavior and frequency
      -  Automatic behavior frequency
      -  Restart checks
-     -  Quality &amp; Feature update deferral period (days)
+     -  Quality & Feature update deferral period (days)
      -  Delivery optimization download mode
 5. Once you've defined your ring settings, continue by assigning the ring to users and/or groups and create the profile.